Security

 | Fallback | Graceful — stores plaintext if encryption is unavailable |

 skill_credentials table.
-The AES-256-GCM layer protects other sensitive fields across the database.
-Both derive their keys from the OS keychain but use separate keychain entries.
+The AES-256-GCM database layer protects other sensitive fields across the database.
+Both derive their keys from the unified OS keychain vault (openpawz) using separate purpose keys.

 :::